metakgp/chillzone/README.md

 1. Run `go build && ./chillzone`.
 This will build and run the `main` function inside `main.go`

+1. To generate the first-year timetable look into the first-year-parse directory

 **Note:** In case you are unable to scrape the new semester's timetable, then, these steps will help you find the problem: